Premium Tax Credit: Help for Marketplace healthcare users

 - Add the difference to your balance due.
 Keep in mind that the difference is subject to certain caps.

-However, if your premium tax credit is more than your advance, we’ll either:
+If your Premium Tax Credit is more than your advance, you’ll either:

 - Add the difference to your refund